Elanngo-Madheswaran/MediVault/README.md

 ✔️ **Profit Report:** Tells you about the profit in each product and total profit.

+✔️ **Graphical Representation:** Shows the stats of the sales and profit in graphical form with pie chart and bar graph

 ✔️ **Improved UI** Enjoy a fresh, modern look with enhanced display quality, making the user experience more appealing.